 Exhibitor move-in and move-out can be a hectic time.
 Be prepared, by following these simple steps.

-- As you unpack your booth for day one, prepare your empty crates for storage by removing old storage labels.
+- As you unpack your booth/stand for day one, prepare your empty crates for storage by removing old storage labels.
 The show site service desk can provide you with the proper color-coded storage stickers to be used.
 Having your empty crates labeled properly will make identification at show close faster and more accurate.

 - On the last day of the show, make note of the Exhibitor move-out schedule.

 - Your empty crates will be delivered to your booth at show close.
-Now is the time to use those pre-printed return address labels for shipping your booth and goods back home.
+Now is the time to use those pre-printed return address labels for shipping your booth/stand and goods back home.
 Be sure to remove all the old labels or cover them properly so there is no confusion.